 She deserves to know the truth.

 With a deep breath, I run up the steps and force myself to knock three times before I can psyche myself out again.
 But that didn’t help; now I’m really psyched.

 I’ve done it; I’ve boxed myself in.

 Ironic, isn’t it?

 I can’t tell if that would be a good thing or not.

-I glance over at her Toyota in the driveway, a canary yellow jeep sitting next to it, and swallow the cotton in my mouth.
+I glance over at the cars in the driveway.
+There’s a Toyota and a canary yellow jeep sitting next to it.
+The Toyota has to be Spencer’s.
+I try to swallow the cotton in my mouth.

 She has to be here.